suvadityamuk/SecureDataTransmission/thingstodo.md

                 4) simple bash cronjob to make copies of db at specific time of week

                 PROBLEM:
-                1) CREATE TABLE IS NOT BEING INVOKED ANYWHERE, WTF
+                repaired <!-- 1) CREATE TABLE IS NOT BEING INVOKED ANYWHERE, WTF  -->
+                base64 cancel, use hex instead